drov0/pydofus2/README.md

 ### Setup the dev environment

 The command bellow will do it all for you.
-It will create a new Pyhon venv and install all the dependencies.
+It will create a new Python venv and install all the dependencies.
 After running it make sure to activate the virtual environment for the next steps.

 ```bash